URL Fetching

 • Some pages with complex JavaScript or dynamic content may not render fully.

-• Claude 3.5 Sonnet sometimes simulates fetching URLs, while it is not actually doing so, especially in subsequent chat conversations.
+• Claude models sometimes simulate fetching URLs, while they're not actually doing so, especially in subsequent chat conversations.
 To avoid this, specifically instruct it to actually fetch it using the get_url_content() function.

 This feature enhances the versatility of CodingFleet, allowing it to provide accurate and relevant outputs by accessing real-time web content.